 - concepts relating to types of data and how to best organise the data you collect;

 - importing data from commonly used file formats including Excel and CSV;

 - practical data-cleaning tasks to get your original data ready for analysis;

 - methods for summarising and describing data;

 - producing high-quality graphics with the ‘ggplot’ package;

 - presenting results from statistical analyses in tables and graphs.

-The course focuses on specific aspects of the R statistical package, methods for reproducible research and ways to effectively work with data arising from real-world research.
+The workshop focuses on specific aspects of the R statistical package, methods for reproducible research and ways to effectively work with data arising from real-world research.
 The Statistical Consulting Centre also offers a general, introductory statistics course “Statistics for Research Workers using R” which focuses on statistical concepts and methods.
 These courses are designed to have relatively little overlap and may be taken in either order.

 Who should take this course?

-The course is suitable for researchers wanting efficient and effective strategies for working with quantitative data in a reproducible manner.
+The workshop is suitable for researchers wanting efficient and effective strategies for working with quantitative data in a reproducible manner.
 This course is about what happens before and after traditional statistical analysis: getting your data in a form ready for analysis and presenting the results of statistical analyses.
 While designed for those who have not used R before, it may also be of interest to participants with some familiarity in R but not R Markdown or the ‘tidyverse’ family of packages.